 The Microincrements panel is available when you right-click an Integer or Decimals property.
 With the Microincrements panel, you can achieve much higher precision in entering values: you can type a value; click a button to halve, double, increment (small or large); or reset the value.

 It also gives you access to a private Undo history for that particular setting.
 This history is cleared when you select a different node.

 Seed Reset is a minor enhancement in the Microincrements UI.
 It sets the “Default” seed value to whatever the random value is when the node is created.
 So if you play around for a while and want to go back to the original seed, you can simply reset the Seed.

-Apply button has a Auto Apply toggle button next to it.
-When you turn Auto Apply on, that particular node will update automatically.
+The Apply button has an Auto Apply toggle button next to it.
+When you turn on Auto Apply, that particular node will update automatically.

 The Post Process options sits right under the Properties and provides quick access to common functions.

 Post processing options has Autolevel, Invert, Bias-Gain, and Clamp options.
 These are individual options which you can turn On/Off per your requirements.
 Turning on a particular option, e.g. Bias-Gain, will show the sliders Bias and Gain.

 You can use Autolevel and Influence to control your node without having to add a second node.
 This will help you keep your graph clean.

 The Influence slider is a very simple yet powerful tool for layering effects.
 It blends the output back with the input, allowing you to manage the influence of the current node.

 Here is an example: a heavily-eroded terrain goes through Recurve, where the Influence is set to